When looking for a new home to buy, should I really be concerned about the resale value?

 • Big yards– For growing families, big yards will continue to be in demand.
 Corner lots typically have a higher resale value because of the extra elbow room.

 • Exterior lighting– According to Kiplinger, 90% of buyers have exterior lighting on their wish list.
-Great lighting will bathe the home in a soft warm glow and increase security.
+Great lighting will bathe the home in a soft, warm glow and increase security.

 Natural lighting

-Buyers just can’t get enough natural lighting.
+Buyers can’t get enough natural lighting.
 Big windows (and lots of them) are a great feature that continues to build in value over time.
 Natural lighting creates a warm, sun-filled atmosphere that showcases beautiful spaces like no other lighting.
 It’s also a great mood enhancer—all that Vitamin D coming through the windows and making your rooms come alive!
 Look for these features that add resale value:

 • Big windows in most rooms of the home – especially living areas